Pentagon pizza theory: Examples

-In 1983 and 1989, surges in pizza orders to the Pentagon were noted by Domino's franchise owner Frank Meeks the night before the U.S. military invasions of Grenada and Panama.
+In 1983 and 1989, surges in pizza orders to the Pentagon were noted by Domino's franchise owner Frank Meeks the night before the US military invasions of Grenada and Panama.
 On August 1, 1990, the CIA ordered 21 pizzas in a single night ahead of the Iraqi invasion of Kuwait the following morning, which sparked the Gulf War.
 Meeks claimed that pizza orders in the Washington area also increased prior to the launch of Operation Desert Storm in 1991.
-In January 1998, immediately after the Clinton-Lewinsky scandal made headlines, Meeks stated the White House placed $2,600 in orders to Domino's across three days.
+In January 1998, immediately after the Clinton–Lewinsky scandal made headlines, Meeks stated that the White House placed $2,600 in orders to Domino's across three days.
 In December 1998, during the impeachment hearings of Bill Clinton and launch of Operation Desert Fox in Iraq, the White House ordered "32 percent more extra-cheese pizzas than normal", with $11,600 worth of orders in Capitol Hill.

 On April 13, 2024, unusually high activity at a Papa John's in Washington D.C., according to observations of Google Maps' popular times graph, coincided with Iran's launch of drones into Israeli territory.
 On June 12, 2025, at 7 p.m.
 EDT, the "Pentagon Pizza Report" account noted a "huge surge in activity" in Google's live visit data at the District Pizza Palace, which is 2 mi away from the Pentagon.
 At 8 p.m.
 EDT, Israel conducted a bombing campaign against Iran, triggering a war between the two countries.
+Following the bombing, the account also noted "abnormally low traffic" at a gay bar near the Pentagon.
 On June 22, 2025, at 10:38 p.m.
-EDT, high levels of activity were reported at a Papa John's two miles from the Pentagon one hour before Donald Trump announced U.S. strikes on Iranian nuclear enrichment facilities.
+EDT, high levels of activity were reported at a Papa John's two miles from the Pentagon one hour before Donald Trump announced US strikes on Iranian nuclear enrichment facilities.

 Accuracy

 Zenobia Homan, a senior researcher at the King's College London Centre for Science and Security Studies, responded to the theory with skepticism, pointing out the potential for confirmation bias.
 Homan stated "I'm not saying [the theory is] wrong, but I want to see way more data.
 When else do spikes occur?
 How often do they have absolutely nothing to do with geopolitics?".

-In a statement to Newsweek in 2025, the Department of Defense denied the theory, claiming that that the Pentagon has numerous internal food vendors that are available to late-night workers.
+In a statement to Newsweek in 2025, the Department of Defense denied the theory, claiming that the Pentagon has numerous internal food vendors that are available to late-night workers.
 It criticized the accuracy of the timeline provided by the Pentagon Pizza Report.